marmelab/coPostgresQuery/README.md

 - fields: the list of the fields.
 - idField: the field where we want to search the values
 - returnFields: the list of fields we want returned as result.
-- configurators: a list of function that will get executed with the result of the queries, allowing to configure them more precisely.
+- configurators: a list of functions that will get executed with the result of the queries, allowing to configure them more precisely.

 ```js
 crud('user', ['name', 'firstname'], ['id'], ['*'], [(queries) => queries.selectPage